-Baseload Power Vital To Drive Industrial Ambitions Says Zimbabwe Energy Minister
+Baseload Power Vital to Drive Industrial Ambitions Says Zimbabwe Energy Minister

-July Moyo, Minister of Power and Energy Development, Zimbabwe has indicated that Africa's push for industrial growth will require a balanced energy mix, stressing that renewable sources alone cannot sustain the continent's heavy industries.
+(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, October 3, 2025/ -- July Moyo, Minister of Power and Energy Development, Zimbabwe has indicated that Africa’s push for industrial growth will require a balanced energy mix, stressing that renewable sources alone cannot sustain the contine’t’s heavy industries.

-“Recent years have witnessed an increasing trend – the rise of renewable energy technologies,” Minister Moyo stated, adding,“However, steel, mining and manufacturing require constant and high-capacity electricity.
-Herein lies Africa's challenge – how to strike the right balance between scaling up renewables and maintain the current baseload,” he said during a keynote speech at African Energy Week (AEW): Invest in African Energies 2025.
+“ “Recent years have witnessed an increasing –rend – the rise of renewable energy techn”logies,” Minister Moyo stated“ adding, “However, steel, mining and manufacturing require constant and high-capacity electricity.
+Herein’lies Africa⦣8211;s challenge – how to strike the right balance between scaling up renewables and maintain the c”rrent baseload,” he said during a keynote speech at African Energy Week (AEW): Invest in African Energies 2025.

 Legal Disclaimer: